splanck/vlibc/vlibcdoc.md

    than `"C"` or `"POSIX"`.
  - `setjmp`/`longjmp` rely on the host C library when available.
    Only an x86_64 fallback implementation is provided.
- - Regular expressions cover only a subset of POSIX syntax and do not implement advanced constructs like backreferences.
+ - Regular expressions cover only a subset of POSIX syntax.
+Capture groups and numeric backreferences are supported but more advanced features remain unimplemented.

 ## Conclusion